Frequently asked questions

 • 250 GB Disk space

-• 1,920 TCP connections
+• 1,920 Transmission Control Protocol (TCP) connections

-Does Cloudflare add any additional HTTP request headers?
+Does Cloudflare add additional HTTP request headers?

-• cf-ipcity: The visitor's city
+• cf-ipcity: Visitor's city

-• cf-ipcontinent: The visitor's continent
+• cf-ipcontinent: Visitor's continent

-• cf-iplatitude: The visitor's latitude
+• cf-iplatitude: Visitor's latitude

-• cf-iplongitude: The visitor's longitude
+• cf-iplongitude: Visitor's longitude

 Which Umbraco versions are available on Umbraco Cloud?